Suji04/Diabetes-Detection/README.md

 # Diabetes-Detection
+> Goals:
-SVM and Logistic regression to predict if a patient has diabetes
+* SVM and Logistic regression to predict if a patient has diabetes
+* Plot ROC and interpret AUC using Scikit Learn